Larry-Cui/Larry-Cui.github.io/_posts/algo/2022-9-01-mergesort.md

 ## Time complexity

-The dividing part of the mergesort involves no comparison, so we can simply neglect it.
+The dividing part of the mergesort involves no comparison, so we can simply ignore it.

 For the sorting and merging part from bottom up, we have $n/2$ comparing and sorting for each level.
 With a total of $\log n$ levels (height), the complexity is $n \log n$.